E4

 How to Fix / Troubleshooting

 Safety: Unplug the wine cooler.
-Some defrost heaters and wiring can be live and hot during operation.
+Some defrost heaters and their wiring can be live and hot during operation.

-- Access evaporator area: Remove internal rear panel to expose the evaporator, defrost heater, and defrost sensor.
+- Access evaporator area: Remove the internal rear panel to expose the evaporator, defrost heater, and defrost sensor.

 - Inspect defrost sensor: Look for a small probe clipped to the evaporator or embedded in foam.
 Check for physical damage or broken wires.

-- Check heater continuity: Disconnect heater leads and measure resistance with a multimeter.
+- Check heater continuity: Disconnect the heater leads and measure resistance with a multimeter.
 A typical heater will show finite resistance (e.g., 50–300 Ω).
 An open circuit indicates a failed heater.

-- Test defrost sensor: Measure resistance at room temperature and compare to other NTC sensors.
+- Test defrost sensor: Measure resistance at room temperature and compare it to other NTC sensors.
 Open or shorted readings indicate failure.

 - Replace faulty parts: Install a new "Candy defrost NTC sensor" or "Defrost heater" as required.
 Ensure all connections are insulated and secure.